 - 1. Wear safety glasses and gloves. - 2.
 Be sure that both ends of all hoses or pigtails are secured before pressurizing.
 Turn the line regulator knob counterclockwise until the knob stops turning. - 3.
 When first pressurizing, do not stand in front of or contact the switchover system.
 Slowly open the cylinder valve.
 Observe the high pressure gauge for a rise in pressure up to full cylinder pressure. - 4.
-Keep the hand wheel or wrench on the open cylinder valve at all times, to allow prompt emergency shut-off. - 5.
+Keep the hand wheel or wrench on the open cylinder valve at all times, to allow prompt emergency shutoff. - 5.
 Inspect all connections for leaks and fix any leaks.
 A leak detection solution may be applied to the connections (if compatible with the application) which indicates leaks by bubbling.
 To further check for leaks, or if the leak detection solution can not be used, close the cylinder valve for a period of time (recommended 24 hours), and observe the high pressure gauge for a drop in pressure.
 If so indicated, recheck the CGA connection and all other high-pressure port connections.
 Never attempt to fix a leak under pressure.
 If leaks are detected, depressurize the system and retighten the connection.
 Begin again.

-WARNING: While CONCOA assembles the autoswitch system components to exacting leak-tight standards, the customer should also inspect for any loosening of internal parts that may occur in shipping or installation by completing the pressure decay test detailed above.
-If all external leaks have been found, corrected, and the system still indicates a leak, disassemble the front cover from the autoswitch after removing the eight screws shown in Figure 8.
-Check for leaks on the system's fittings as described above.
+WARNING: While CONCOA assembles the blender system components to exacting leak-tight standards, the customer should also inspect for any loosening of internal parts that may occur in shipping or installation by completing the pressure decay test detailed above.
+If all external leaks have been found, corrected, and the system still indicates a leak, open the front cover and check for leaks on the system's fittings as described above.